vvydier/otel-golang-meetup/README.md

 ### Opentelemetry collector, Prometheus and Zipkin running locally as a docker images

-1. Run docker: This will start otel-collector, Zipkin and Prometheus
+1. Run docker from otel-docker directory: This will start otel-collector, Zipkin and Prometheus

     ```shell script
     # from this directory